aghaznaw/ros/FinalRelease/readMe.txt

 # About
 The aim of the project is to design and implement an  pathfinding algorithm to be used with the turtlebot 3 -robot.
-The implemented algorithm is set to be ran on a simulated environment, which is ran on a computer running ubuntu and the ROS operating system. it is a student project belong to the Software Factory Project course of Oulu University.
+The implemented algorithm is set to be ran on a simulated environment, which is ran on a computer running ubuntu and the ROS operating system. it is a student project belonging to the Software Factory Project course of Oulu University.

 # Instalation
 In order to run this software you need to install the following softwares